Abhigna-Devarasetty/Bird-Sorting-and-Puzzle-Solving-with-A-Search/README.md

 4. In the helper functions mentioned in the above step, we add up the current total cost, current cost and heuristic cost after reaching every location.

-5. Here we also have to calculate one more step for delivery drive, if the delivery truck exceeds a spped limit of 50 mph, then the items in the truch would be destroyed.
+5. Here we also have to calculate one more step for delivery drive, if the delivery truck exceeds a speed limit of 50 mph, then the items in the truch would be destroyed.
 So the cost of this trip would be more for this.
 In this case, the driver goes back to source node after reaching the destination.
-That would be the double the cost of time and distance.
+We calculate the distance based on the given formula, troad + p · 2(troad + ttrip)

-6. By performing all the above steps until we reach the destination, we will have our total time, distance and segmentation cost for the trip.
+6. By performing all the above steps until we reach the destination, we will have our distance in many routes, out of that we have a function which calculates and returns the minimum distance between given two locations